 Additionally, the Journal of Mormon History board will choose a winner for best article published in the JMH the previous year.

-3. GRADUATE STUDENT WORK: The four-member Graduate Student Work Awards Committee is chaired by Sara Patterson.
-Authors and readers are invited to submit by email, dissertations, theses, and unpublished graduate student papers for the committees’ consideration to patterson@hanover.edu.
+3. GRADUATE STUDENT AWARDS: The five-member Graduate Student Work Awards Committee is chaired by Casey Griffiths.
+Authors and readers are invited to submit by email, dissertations, theses, and unpublished graduate student papers for the committees’ consideration to casey_griffiths@byu.edu.
 The Graduate Student Work Awards Committee nominates winners in three categories:

 • Best Dissertation (awarded biennially, next awarded June 2025)